Languages

 Common Languages

-• Caprice (longhorn breggles): A language spoken by the breggle aristocracy, it combines High Elvish with Gaffe and can be written in High Elvish or Woldish scripts.
+• Caprice (longhorn breggles): Developed from Gaffe by the High Wold “longhorn” breggle aristocracy with swaths of vocabulary from High Elvish, Caprice can be written in the High Elvish abjad or Werriadi alphabet.

 Uncommon Languages

-• Old Woldish (humans): Identical to Old Karska, the language was spoken by the first Karselander human settlers in Southern Isurholm and Dolmenwood.
+• Old Karselander (humans): Also known as Old Woldish, the language was spoken by the first Karselander human settlers in Southern Isurholm and Dolmenwood.
 It is no longer spoken, but scholars still study it and its literature.
+Written in Karselander runes and the Werriadi alphabet.

 • Otani (humans): An old human language, long since supplanted by Woldish, spoken by the first human woodcutters and hunters who built their homes among the fairies, breggles, and mosslings of Dolmenwood.
-It is still spoken in the Otani successor kingdoms in the west, called the Dark Country by Karselander invaders.
+It is still spoken in the Otani successor kingdoms in the Myrdoom, called the Dark Country by Karselander invaders.
 Words and rhythms are shared with the language of Ruislip.
-The Otani word for Isurholm is Inis Otan, and it is still called that by the Ruis humans.
+The Otani word for Isurholm is Otanslip, and it is still called that by the Ruis humans.
+Written in the Otani alphabet.

 Foreign Languages

-• Attalander (humans): The language of the raiders from Attaland, a land near Karseland, whence came the ancestors of the Woldish humans.
+• Attalander (humans): The language of the raiders from Attaland, a land near Karseland, whence came the ancestors of the Karska/Woldish humans.
 The words of the language are familiar to Karska- and Woldish-speakers, but the rhythms are difficult to parse.
-Spoken on the coasts in the northeast of Isurholm where small settlements have sprung up.
-The Attalanders are called Aegerlings by the people of Isurholm, meaning Sea-People in Karska.
+Also spoken in the Aegerlaw, a region in the northeast of Isurholm conquered by the Attalanders.
+The Attalanders are called Aegerlings by the Karska people of Isurholm, meaning Sea-People in Karska.
+Written in Attalander runes or the Werriadi alphabet.

 Secret Languages